agracio/mochawesome-converter/README.md

 - Support for test and suite nesting
 - Displays before and after hooks
 - Review test code inline
+- Attachments

 ### Conversion process

- - All test reports are first converted to JUnit format using [junit-converter](https://github.com/agracio/junit-converter).
+ - All test reports except CTRF are first converted to JUnit format using [junit-converter](https://github.com/agracio/junit-converter).
  - Set `junit` option to `true` to get JUnit conversion results.
+Not supported for CTRF resports.
  - If you only require JUnit conversion, use [junit-converter](https://github.com/agracio/junit-converter).

 ### JUnit to Mochawesome conversion